 Instead, accomplish central monitoring through API-driven integration between the CSPs and your centralized Security Information and Event Management (SIEM) platform.

 The CSPs have widely implemented security telemetry into their platforms which you can capture to enrich your situational awareness on how users are interacting with them.
-Many modern SIEM platforms – whether on-premise or cloud based – provide varying degrees of integration with these platforms out of the box, but few have use cases built to trigger on events that might be relevant to your organization.
+Many modern SIEM platforms - whether on-premise or cloud-based - provide varying degrees of integration with these platforms out of the box, but few have use cases built to trigger events that might be relevant to your organization.

 Develop Relevant Use Cases

 To develop relevant use cases, the security team, both internal and external, must engage with business stakeholders.
-Communications is imperative in identifying and implementing the use cases to be alerted upon.
+Communication is imperative in identifying and implementing the use cases to be alerted upon.